 Beyond Space Cadet full band concerts, Tim has also performed over 800 birthday parties and taught over 5,000 preschool music classes.
 Tim continues to perform birthday parties and classes, but high demand led him to launch "Tambourine Kids" in 2015.
 Tim not only heads parties and classes himself, he also personally handpicks and trains each teacher and entertainer to provide the highest quality and the most joyful experience for parties, classes, and playgroups.

 Tim lives and rides his bike in Brooklyn, New York.
-He loves animals.
+He loves animals, and still donates his time to kids who need music most.